the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 If we need to access multiple properties of an object, using one line of code instead of multiple lines is often simpler and more elegant.
 That's why object destructuring is already widely used in JavaScript.
 Before you read the following code, try to transfer this knowledge to the React props in our Search component yourself.

+Let's see how we can make use of props destructuring here.
 First, we have to refactor the Search component's arrow function from the concise body into block body.
 And second, we can apply the destructuring of the `props` object in the component's function body:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~